cnr-ilc/dspace-clarin-it_conf_files/README.md

 * shidb Shell script to make shidb a service
 * shib_test.pl A script to test for CLARIN idp
 * shib_test.php A script to test for ILC idp

+## clarin-dspace ##
+Contains configuration files for clarin-dspace.
+There are subdirectories which contain essentially the same files but organized by the hostname.
+We describe only dev2.
+### dev2 ###
+* dev2-clarin-local.properties local.properties for dev2
+* dev2-clarin-variable.makefile variables for make file

+### dev ###

+### dspace ###

+### common ###
+* variables_for_bashrc.txt Contains bash variables to insert into .bashrc file of the user (ilc-clarin)
+* create_and_restore_db.txt Use it to create the database (and restore it)
+* local.properties.dist Distributed local properties.
+Double check this file with yours in search of new possible variables
+* ILC-CNR_for_CLARIN-IT_Logo.png logo

+### lwr ###
+* local.properties.dev-clarin-05052020 Contains personalization for ILC4CLARIN
+* variable.makefile.dev-clarin-05052020  Contains personalization for ILC4CLARIN, including overlays and common theme